OhadR/Authentication-Flows-client/README.md

   )
 </pre>

-It is used by JdbcAuthenticationAccountRepositoryImpl class.
+It is used by `JdbcAuthenticationAccountRepositoryImpl` class.

-Important note: in JdbcUserDetailsManager, Spring expects the table-name is 'user', and the column 'username' for the authentication rxists.
+Important note: in `JdbcUserDetailsManager`, Spring expects the table-name is 'user', and that a column called 'username' for the authentication exists.
 Unless a derived class changes it, these values must remain.
-In my solution I try to keep it simple and stay as close as I can to Spring' implementation.
+In my solution I try to keep it simple and stay as close as I can to Spring' implementation, so even though I wanted the column name to be 'email' - I had to rename it back to 'username' in order to stay as close as possible to Spring.

-In DaoAuthenticationProvider.additionalAuthenticationChecks(), Spring checks the password the user entered, in front of the one in the DB.
-It calls to passwordEncoder.isPasswordValid().
+In `DaoAuthenticationProvider.additionalAuthenticationChecks()`, Spring checks the password the user entered, in front of the one in the DB.
+It calls to `passwordEncoder.isPasswordValid()`.
 IT gets there only AFTER the check that user exists in 'user' table, *and in 'authorities' table*.

 Since we use Spring's 'username' column name in the DB (and not 'email' as planned), it is important to